 Welcome to the Education & Society community!

-Majors represented in this area of study identify, assess, and analyze human experiences and cultural values to understand societal behaviors, structures, issues, and practices.
-Academic and other learning experiences related to this meta-major generally enhance students' intercultural communication and analytical thinking abilities and increase their critical thinking, analysis, and complex problem-solving skills.
+Majors represented in the Education & Society area of study identify, assess, and analyze human experiences and cultural values to understand societal behaviors, structures, issues, and practices.
+Academic and other learning experiences related to this meta-major generally enhance students' abilities for intercultural communication and analytical thinking, and increases their skills in critical thinking, analysis, and complex problem solving.

 Plan your courses with degree maps